Nisha-builds14/git-learning/README.md

 # git-learning
 Hii Guzz ,
-Myself Nisha Singh
+Myself Nisha Singh.
-I am From 2 Year.
+I am From 2 Year Currently Studying in KIIT University in CSSE Branch.
+I am an COMPUTER SCIENCE student interested in cloud computing and software development.
+I enjoy learning about Linux, networking, and new technologies.
+Currently I am exploring Git and GitHub for version control.